Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Discussion of Results

 Although we employed Gaussian Process Regression in this work, a wide range of other machine learning approaches, including artificial neural networks, could also be used to perform these extrapolations.
 We opted to employ kernel methods like Gaussian processes because they are non-parametric and make use of Bayesian inference at a comparatively low, $O(N_t^3)$ cost, where $N_t$ is the size of the training set.\cite{metha} It has been proposed\cite{CuiKrems} as a rule of thumb to use $N_t=10\times d$, where $d$ is the dimension of the feature space, to train a GPR.
 In contrast, neural network-based approaches involve matrix-vector multiplications that scale with the number of neurons in the network, $N_{n}$, and the dimension of the input vector, $d$, as $O(N_n d)$.
 If the number of neurons in the network is small, this implies that neural networks are less expensive to employ than GPR.
 However, neural networks typically necessitate the use of non-linear activation functions that may increase their overall cost.
 More importantly, neural networks often suffer from overfitting if care is not taken to reoptimize their number of nodes or structures.
 Overfitting is much less of a concern for GPR since GPR with the same kernel but more training points is guaranteed to be more accurate.
-In practice, NNs use at least 2 to 3 orders of magnitude more training data than GPR.\cite{metha,NNvsGPR} When training data is scarce - as it usually is when many-body electronic structure calculations are involved - GPR-based techniques hence become the method of choice.\cite{NNvsGPR} As illustrated throughout this manuscript, GPR furthermore inherently quantifies uncertainties, which are critical for being able to determine its accuracy relative to that of other methods.
+In practice, NNs use at least 2 to 3 orders of magnitude more training data than GPR.\cite{metha,NNvsGPR} When training data is scarce - as it usually is when many-body electronic structure calculations are involved - GPR-based techniques hence become the method of choice.\cite{NNvsGPR} One may also ask whether using GPR on these low-dimensional data sets is more sophisticated than necessary and if other, less sophisticated regression techniques based on a small number of parameters could instead be employed.
+As demonstrated in the Supplementary Material, we have compared the performance of our GPR approach to that of Bayesian Multivariate Adaptive Regression Splines, a spline-based technique, and found that our GPR approach can extrapolate with significantly greater accuracy.
+We moreover show that, while one can extrapolate using a few simple parameters, this extrapolation is not readily generalizable to more complex situations in which the parameters to use are less obvious.
+Lastly, as illustrated throughout this manuscript, GPR inherently quantifies uncertainties, which are critical for being able to determine its accuracy relative to that of other methods.